vassvik/mv_easy_font/README.md

 # mv_easy_font

 Simple texture renderer in Opengl 3.3 using stb_truetype.h to load a packed bitmap into texture of a .ttf font.
-Uses instanced rendering, so that only position and dimensions of each glyph have to be updated isntead of each vertex.
+Uses instanced rendering, so that only position, index and color of each glyph have to be updated instead of updating two triangles per glyph.

 ### Usage